 When you think of improv do you think of sketch comedy, Saturday Night Live or do you think of becoming a better speaker?
 It can be all of the above!
 So says our guest for episode 138 of The Speaker Lab, Mike Ganino.

-On today’s show we dive deeper into his personal story, as well as how to use improv to improve your speaking skills and why improv doesn’t always mean funny.
-You’ll learn about that and more on this edition of The Speaker Lab!
+On today’s show, we dive deeper into his personal story, as well as how to use improv to improve your speaking skills and why improv doesn’t always mean funny.
+You’ll learn about that and more in this edition of The Speaker Lab!

 THE FINER DETAILS OF THIS SHOW:

 - What is blocking, and why should you avoid it?